Moon landing conspiracy theories: Missing data

 Blueprints and design and development drawings of the machines involved are missing.
-Apollo 11 data tapes containing telemetry and the high-quality video (before scan conversion from slow-scan TV to standard TV) of the first moonwalk are also missing.
+Apollo 11 data tapes are also missing, containing telemetry and the high-quality video (before scan conversion from slow-scan TV to standard TV) of the first moonwalk.

 Tapes

 Dr. David R. Williams (NASA archivist at Goddard Space Flight Center) and Apollo 11 flight director Eugene F. Kranz both acknowledged that the original high-quality Apollo 11 telemetry data tapes are missing.
 Conspiracists see this as evidence that they never existed.
 The Apollo 11 telemetry tapes were different from the telemetry tapes of the other Moon landings because they contained the raw television broadcast.
 For technical reasons, the Apollo 11 lander carried a slow-scan television (SSTV) camera (see Apollo TV camera).
 To broadcast the pictures to regular television, a scan conversion had to be done.
 The radio telescope at Parkes Observatory in Australia was able to receive the telemetry from the Moon at the time of the Apollo 11 moonwalk.
 Parkes had a bigger antenna than NASA's antenna in Australia at the Honeysuckle Creek Tracking Station, so it received a better picture.
 It also received a better picture than NASA's antenna at Goldstone Deep Space Communications Complex.
 This direct TV signal, along with telemetry data, was recorded onto one-inch fourteen-track analog tape at Parkes.
 The original SSTV transmission had better detail and contrast than the scan-converted pictures, and it is this original tape that is missing.
 A crude, real-time scan conversion of the SSTV signal was done in Australia before it was broadcast worldwide.
 However, still photos of the original SSTV image are available (see photos).
 About fifteen minutes of it were filmed by an amateur 8 mm film camera and these are also available.
 Later Apollo missions did not use SSTV.
-At least some of the telemetry tapes from the ALSEP scientific experiments left on the Moon (which ran until 1977) still exist, according to Dr. Williams.
+At least some of the telemetry tapes still exist from the ALSEP scientific experiments left on the Moon (which ran until 1977), according to Dr. Williams.
 Copies of those tapes have been found.